makevoid/paperbank/Readme.md

 - feature: Vanity address patch - add support for vanitygen [done by @makevoid - vanitgen branch - needs integration]
 - feature: integration of other currencies [by @makevoid - Litecoin is in lite branch, Dogecoin is in doge branch + explanation on how to create a fork compatible with every currency]
+- feature: BIP38 password protection - password protected private key

 #### todo:

-- feature: passphrase patch - support password protected private key
+- bundle: docker image
 - feature: add hardware button to rasp pi via GPIO
 - feature: autolaunch everything, so you don't need an hdmi screen
 - dependencies: try to remove imagemagick & rmagick requirements